10 Best Plants for Container Gardening

-Profusion zinnias are beloved for their compact size, disease resistance, and lasting blooms.
+Profusion zinnias are beloved for their compact size, disease resistance, and lasting blooms among garden flower plants.
 This newest addition to the series offers the same features but with a true red color that won’t fade in summer sunlight.
 A 2017 All-America Selections Winner, Profusion Red is the fourth color in the single flower series to win the coveted AAS Winner award.
 It looks great in borders and in container gardening.
 Seed available from J.W.
 Jung Seed.

 Purple Majesty Ornamental Millet

 Here’s a plant with real stage presence when it comes to container gardening.
 Use it by itself or to back up smaller companions—just be sure to put it in a large pot.
 Purple Majesty ornamental millet (Pennisetum glaucum) grows 4-5 ft. tall and 8-12 in. wide.
-Its attractive foliage takes on a darker hue of purple in full sun.
+Its attractive foliage takes on a darker hue of purple in full sun to make it among the best flower landscape ideas.
 Purple Majesty is heat-tolerant and low-maintenance, and it offers interest from spring till early fall.
 In some climates, it holds on long enough to add winter interest as well.
 Seeds available from J.W.
 Jung Seed.

 Jolt Pink Dianthus

 This dianthus features large, brightly colored fringed flower heads on strong stems.
-Dianthus typically prefers cooler spring temperatures, but Jolt Pink is heat-tolerant so it should perform well all summer long.
+Dianthus typically prefers cooler spring temperatures, but Jolt Pink is heat-tolerant so it should perform well all summer long because it’s one of the best plants for pots outdoors.
 It’s an easy-to-grow flower for those who like their container gardening neat and tidy.
 Jolt Pink is hardy from Zones 7-10, or grow it as an annual.
 Available from Park Seed.

 These heat-loving summer annuals are full of bright, cheerful fruit to rival the showstopping power of flowers.
+They’re some of the best plants for pots outdoors.
 Colors of the Salsa Mix (shown) include red, orange and yellow, but some ornamental peppers have purplish foliage and fruits.
 The compact size and nicely branched habit of ornamental peppers make them a natural for container gardening.
 They’ll have the most fruit in full sun but will take part shade.
 Plants and seeds are available at your favorite local garden retailer.

 ‘Emerald Lace’ Plectranthus